Cabinet of Ministers (Turkmenistan): Current Members of the Cabinet of Ministers

 The position of deputy chairman for security, military, and justice issues was abolished 6 April 2022 by presidential decree.

-By decree of 8 July 2020, oversight of Balkan province was assigned to a non-member of the Cabinet of Ministers, General Director of the Transport and Communications Agency Mämmethan Çakyýew.
+By decree of 8 July 2020, oversight of Balkan province was assigned to a non-member of the Cabinet of Ministers, then-General Director of the Transport and Communications Agency Mämmethan Çakyýew.
 Ministry of Sports and Youth Policy was downgraded to a state committee by presidential decree on 20 October 2022.